KasRoudra/IP-Tracker/README.md

 ### [+] Description
 IP-Tracker is a tool that simply take a website as input and generate a phishing link.
 That phishing link looks normal; if anyone opens the link his/her ip will be captured and he/she will be redirected to the website taken as input.

+### [*]Announcent

+This project is now a part of [MaxPhisher](https://github.com/KasRoudra/MaxPhisher).
+Further bug fixes and feature addition will be available in that

 ### [+] Installation
  - `git clone https://github.com/KasRoudra/IP-Tracker`
  - `cd IP-Tracker`